it-lead-team/api-plugin-catalog-filter/README.md

-# api-plugin-history-records
+# api-plugin-catalog filter

 ## Summary

-This plugin provides functionality to create history records for Collections
+This plugin provides functionality to collect/remove filters from published catalog products

 ## Included in this example plugin